lbl-srg/obc/specification/source/cdl.rst

 *fixme: This has already been stated above: *...that does not affect the computations..."* Tools that process CDL can interpret the ``semantic`` section, but for control purposes CDL will ignore it.
 [This avoids potential conflict for entities that are declared differently across these metadata schemas and CDL, and may be conflicting.]

+This part of the specification is only relevant to semantic information that uses the ``__Buildings`` annotation.
+If a class inherits one or more classes using the ``extends`` keyword , all the semantic information in the  classes being inherited, including the ``metadataLanguageDefinition`` for the different ``metadataLanguage`` (``"<metadataLanguageName> [version] [format]"``) shall be  inherited.
+However, if a class being inherited and the class inheriting it contains different ``metadataLanguageDefinition`` due to differences in any of ``<metadataLanguageName>`` or the optional ``[version]`` or ``[format]`` parts of the syntax, they shall be treated as different metadata languages.
+Differences in the optional ``[description or URL]`` shall be ignored.
+Both classes should not repeat the same ``metadataLanguageDefinition`` (ignoring ``[description or URL]``), and if they do, one of them will be ignored.
+However, if an inherited ``replaceable`` instance has been replaced using the ``redeclare`` keyword, the semantic information of the instance that replaced the original instance shall be used, and the one of the replaced class shall be ignored.
+If there is no semantic information in the redeclared instance annotation, any semantic information of the constraining clause (using the ``constrainedby`` Modelica keyword) of the original ``replaceable`` instance will be retrieved.
+Any annotations containing semantic information in the original ``replaceable`` instance shall be removed if it has been redeclared irrespective of the presence or absence of semantic information in the constraining clause of the redeclared instance.